 If your game isn’t on the list, take these steps:

 1) Click on Change settings > Allow another app….

 2) Your File Explorer is now opening.
 Then you can navigate to the drive on which you save your game.

 3) Click Program Files > Call of Duty Modern Warfare.

 5) Click Call of Duty: Modern Warfare > Add.

 Now play Modern Warfare and you should be able to enjoy the gameplay without getting the infuriating transmission error.

-Still no luck?
-Then as a last resort, reinstall your game.
+But still no luck?
+Then you may need to reinstall your game.

 That’s it.
 Feel free to drop a comment below to let us know any fixes listed above worked for you.
 We also welcome alternate workarounds in case you’ve found one that worked for you.